karthikathota/AI/Azure-AI-Fundamentals/Readme.md

 ### Sentiment Analysis

 This is a prebuilt ML model used to identify the overall sentiment of the provided text.
 It provides a score between 0 to 1, generally higher the score the more positve the sentiment.

+## NLP in Azure

+Azure provides several tools and services for Natural Language Processing (NLP), offering a wide range of capabilities for text analysis, language understanding, sentiment analysis, translation, and more.

+### Text Analytics

+The Text Analytics service in Azure Cognitive Services provides a range of NLP capabilities, including:
+ Sentiment Analysis: Analyzes text to determine if the sentiment is positive, negative, or neutral.
+It can also assess the intensity of sentiment in the text.
+ Key Phrase Extraction: Identifies important phrases in the text that represent the main topics or concepts.
+ Language Detection: Automatically detects the language of the input text, useful when working with multilingual content.
+ Named Entity Recognition (NER): Identifies entities in text, such as people, organizations, locations, dates, and more.

+### Language Understanding (LUIS)

+Language Understanding (LUIS) helps developers create natural language models that understand user intents and entities in conversational apps (e.g., chatbots, virtual assistants).
+LUIS is great for building custom language models.